 Addiction is extremely complex, but if recovery boiled down to one “secret,” it would be this: Lifelong recovery is impossible without a full commitment.
 It’s usually not enough to try to get sober before work or after school.
 This is one of the reasons residential care has been proven to provide the best outcomes: It forces addicts to make a 100 percent commitment to their recovery in a comfortable environment, free of distractions and temptation.

 If you or a loved one feel discouraged that you can’t get clean alone, maybe it’s time to try another option.
-Contact the Florida House Experience and learn more about making a commitment to recovery.
+Contact FHE Health and learn more about making a commitment to recovery.